graphql/swapi-graphql/README.md

 * [express-graphql](https://github.com/graphql/express-graphql) - to provide HTTP access to GraphQL.
 * [GraphiQL](https://github.com/graphql/graphiql) - for easy exploration of this GraphQL server.

-Try it out at http://graphql.github.io/swapi-graphql/.
+Try it out at: http://graphql.org/swapi-graphql

 ## Getting Started